-We sat down with Bo recently for an introductory conversation to learn more about him and his interests.
+We sat down with Ethan recently for an introductory conversation to learn more about him and his interests.
 Here’s what he had to say: